 (b) as otherwise permitted by this Act.

-Penalty: $50 000 or imprisonment for 5 years, or both.
+Penalty: a fine of $50 000 or imprisonment for 5 years, or both.

 (3) In this section —

 explore for, in relation to petroleum or geothermal energy resources, includes to conduct any geophysical survey the data from which are intended for use in the search for petroleum or geothermal energy resources.